 The herringbone pattern brings the maximum benefit to interior wood plank walls in confined or clinical spaces that can do with more dynamism, whereas the chevron pattern can do wonders for walls in transitional spaces in need of definition.

 With peel-and-stick wood interior wall paneling in a variety of colors, textures, and sizes, you can recreate either pattern on walls in any interior, from the kitchen to the mudroom.

 Generally, more highly textured wood panels in nature-inspired tones, such as Sienna, allow you to achieve more rustic wood paneling interior walls, while less textured panels in darker colors, such as Charcoal, give off a more industrial ambiance.

 Similarly, shorter planks of wood interior wall paneling allow you to fit in more occurrences of the pattern on wood walls for a more stimulating look.
-Longer planks result in fewer occurrences of the pattern, and a more subdued look, as in this Hamptons herringbone nursery wall and Reclaimed Soft Sand chevron bedroom wall.
+Longer planks result in fewer occurrences of the pattern, and a more subdued look like the above bedroom wall.